mieweb/docs/content/functions/system-administration/interfaces/directtrust-email.md

 When Direct is configured, 2 ‘test' emails will be placed in the document queue for users to preview/experiment with.

 1. Working incoming documents can be found in the Doc Queue
-    a.
-Direct messages coming into the document queue are not patient identified.
+    * Direct messages coming into the document queue are not patient identified.
 They come into the system as unique non-identified messages.

 ![](./directtrust-email.assets/dedda907e25d1e33f9a9767f80faa0be.png)

-    b.
-Users must go into the document (via the document queue) to see who it's pertaining to.
+    * Users must go into the document (via the document queue) to see who it's pertaining to.
 Click on the DIRECT message to view the document on the bottom half of the screen.
 View the document to determine who it's pertaining to.
 Process the message by setting the DOS (or leave marked as "unknown" if you want the date to be a blank DOS, which will default the document at the bottom of list views in chart tabs), then on the right side of the document queue to manually search who to merge this document to.

 ![](./directtrust-email.assets/ef8838d65bfe8b40ab8116d323c50c87.png)

-    c.
-It's very important to always select the 1st merge option when working the DIRECT partition in the document queue.
+    * It's very important to always select the 1st merge option when working the DIRECT partition in the document queue.
 Every message comes in with a unique direct id# (mr#) and we don't want to keep those on patients for tracking purposes.
 This 1st option will merge and only keep the MR number of the chart the documents & chart are being merged to (regardless of partitions being merged), meaning it will keep the patient's current MR#'s and not apply the direct lengthy unique MR/ID # one.

 ![](./directtrust-email.assets/b343db2352c7f61bb97afc50ba511dc4.png)